 Fixed-Income Securities Risk is the risk that the values of debt securities may increase or decrease, and includes counterparty risk, interest rate, debt extension, prepayment, liquidity, and credit (or default) risks.
 Counterparty risk is that the issuer or guarantor of a fixed-income security may be unwilling or unable to make timely payments of interest or principal or otherwise honor its obligations.
 Interest rate risk is that during periods of rising interest rates, the Fixed-Income Fund's yield (and the market value of its securities) will tend to be lower than prevailing market rates; in periods of falling interest rates, the Fixed-Income Fund's yield (and the market value of its securities) will tend to be higher.
 During periods of falling interest rates, the income received by the Fixed-Income Fund may decline.
 Changes in interest rates will likely have a greater effect on the values of debt securities of longer durations.
-Debt extension risk is that to the extent that interest rates rise, certain underlying obligations may be paid off substantially slower than originally anticipated and the value of those securities may fall sharply, and the Fixed-Income Fund will suffer from the inability to invest in higher yielding securities.
+Debt extension risk is that to the extent that interest rates rise, certain underlying obligations may be paid off substantially slower than originally anticipated and the value of those securities.
 Prepayment risk is that if the principal on a debt obligation is prepaid before expected, the prepayments of principal may have to be reinvested in obligations paying interest at lower rates.
 Liquidity risk is that an economic downturn or period of rising interest rates could adversely affect the markets for fixed-income securities and reduce the Fixed-Income Fund's ability to sell them.
 Credit (or default) risk is the inability or unwillingness of an issuer or guarantor of a fixed-income security, or a counterparty to a repurchase or other transaction, to meet its payment or other financial obligations will adversely affect the value of the Fixed-Income Fund's investments and its returns.
 Changes in the credit rating of a debt security held by the Fixed-Income Fund could have a similar effect.